jfrog/frogbot/docs/templates/jenkins/README.md

 - Go your project settings and select webhooks.
 - Set up a webhook with merge request events.
-- Fill in the URL: '**JENKINS URL/generic-webhook-trigger/invoke**'
+- Fill in the URL: `JENKINS URL/generic-webhook-trigger/invoke`
   <img src="../../../images/GitLab_webhook.png">

 </details>